blackflux/robo-config/README.md

 The package itself requires npm.
 However it can be used to manage files for any type of project.

-First we need to set up the (hopefully) only manually managed configuration file called `.roboconfig`.
+First we need to set up the (hopefully) only manually managed configuration file called `.roboconfig.json`.

 This file could for example contain: